jedicomo/IPN_Abril_-1/docs/info.md

 ## How it works

-the calculator can support operation addition, subtraction, multiplication and division on both integer and fraction number.
+the calculator can support addition, subtraction, multiplication and division on positive integer number.

 ## How to test